Darius2527/LifeExpectancy-Regression/README.md

 # LifeExpectancy-Regression

-This regression model involves prediting the average life expectancy of a country's population using the dataset given.
+This regression model involves predicting the average life expectancy of a country's population using the dataset given.
 Various Regression models have been used and the accuracy is calculated using K fold cross validation.
 Piplined have been used to implement StandardScaling along with model fitting.